geeknik/godels-sky/docs/testing-consequences.md

 - NPCs with WARY disposition flee when player approaches
 - NPCs with NEMESIS disposition prioritize player over other targets

+### Scenario 7: Pattern-Based NPC Reactions

+**Goal**: Verify that NPCs react to your known behavior pattern.

+**Steps**:
+1. Build up a BOUNTY_HUNTER pattern by destroying pirates
+2. After 10-15 pirate kills, check `actionlog: pattern` = 3
+3. Travel to pirate-controlled systems
+4. Observe pirate behavior when you arrive

+**Expected Results**:
+- Pirates flee from you at greater distances
+- Pirates with low health flee immediately rather than engaging
+- Weaker pirate ships avoid you entirely

+**Alternative Test (Pirate Pattern)**:
+1. Build up a PIRATE pattern by attacking merchants
+2. Travel to trade-heavy systems
+3. Observe unarmed merchant behavior

+**Expected Results**:
+- Unarmed merchants flee when you approach
+- Armed merchants may still engage
+- NPCs with "timid" personality always flee

+### Scenario 8: Witness Flee Behavior

+**Goal**: Verify that NPCs witnessing your crimes flee to report.

+**Steps**:
+1. Find a system with multiple ships
+2. Attack a merchant ship while other friendly ships are nearby
+3. Observe the nearby ships' behavior

+**Expected Results**:
+- Unarmed civilian ships flee toward the system edge
+- Ships that witness the attack set "fleeing" state
+- Ships with combat capability may engage instead of fleeing
+- Fled witnesses contribute to reputation damage if they escape

+### Scenario 9: Perceived Threat-Based Flee

+**Goal**: Verify that NPCs flee based on encounter history threat level.

+**Steps**:
+1. Attack the same NPC type repeatedly (e.g., disable 3+ ships)
+2. Travel to new systems with the same government's ships
+3. Observe NPC behavior when you approach

+**Expected Results**:
+- NPCs with high perceived threat (>0.6) flee at greater distances
+- Flee radius increases with threat level (1500 + threat * 2000)
+- NPCs that have seen you attack allies are more cautious

 ## Console Commands for Testing

 If the game has console access, use these to check conditions: